-General descriptionBohemian knotweed and the closely related giant knotweed.
+Itadori or Japanese knotweed is often confused with hybrid (Bohemian) knotweed and giant knotweed.
 It is a robust, bamboo-like perennial that spreads by long creeping rhizomes to form dense thickets.
-Originally imported as an ornamental screen or hedge plant, Japanese knotweed is native to Asia.
-In North America, this plant is not held in check by natural enemies and is capable of thriving and spreading in a wide range of conditions, especially riverbanks, roadsides and other moist, disturbed areas.
+Originally imported as an ornamental plant, itadori knotweed is native to Japan and other parts of Asia.
+Although itadori knotweed is edible and valued where it is native, in North America the species is not held in check by local insects or competitive vegetation.
+It is capable of thriving and spreading in a wide range of conditions, especially riverbanks, roadsides and other moist, disturbed areas.
 Containment and control of all the invasive knotweeds is highly challenging but very important in order to protect uninfested areas from the damage caused by this group of plants.

 Legal status in King County, Washington

 Public and private landowners are not generally required to control infestations of itadori knotweed that occur on their property in King County, Washington, except in selected areas on the Green River and its tributaries and on the Cedar River and its tributaries, as described on the King County Weed List.
 Itadori knotweed is a Class B Noxious Weed in Washington, first listed in 1995.
 It has not been designated for required control in the county by the Washington State Noxious Weed Control Board, but it has been selected for required control in limited parts of the county by the King County Noxious Weed Control Board.
 Because control is not generally required in the county, it is on the list of Non-Regulated Noxious Weeds for King County.
 For more information, see Noxious Weed Lists and Laws or visit the website of the Washington State Noxious Weed Control Board.